EL FIRULETE

 The first version of Astor Piazzolla: A Manera de Memorias (By way of memories) arrived in bookstores in March 1991.
 People who read it, let Gorin know their opinions in many different ways.
 After Piazzolla’s death, the book went through a revision, to complete the portrayal of his life, and because it was possible for the author to enrich the memoir with testimonies that are key to the story.

 Bringing forth personal memories, experiences, and ideas explored over hundreds of hours of conversations with Piazzolla’s friends, his acquaintances, his enemies, and most of his musicians, Gorin also added a poignant chapter of his own to say good-bye to his idol.
-Of such treasures, he held back nothing.
-It’s devastating.
+Of such treasures, he held back nothing, and it’s devastating.

 There can be no doubt about the genius of Astor Piazzolla, the Mozart and Gershwin player of the bandoneon, insatiable composer, trail blazing arranger and demanding orchestra conductor.
 His work is well known and available all over the world.
 He continues to be a cult figure for classical and jazz lovers worldwide.